Transforming Care: People with learning disabilities and autism

 Positive Behaviour Support Service

 The Positive Behaviour Support service from CAMHS provides intensive behavioural analysis and therapeutic intervention for Children and Young People (CYP) with a learning disability and or Autistic Spectrum Disorder using the standards as outlined in the PBS framework.
 It is used for people who display behaviour described as challenging, and who are potentially at risk of family breakdown and residential or hospital placement.
-The approach seeks to understand the reason for children's anxieties and behaviours, and potential triggers and, by understanding the child's motivations in detail, builds on their positive experiences.
+The approach seeks to understand the reason for children's anxieties and behaviours, and potential triggers and, by understanding the child's motivations in detail, builds on their positive experiences, this is done in a way to promote change in awareness of those people around the child so the child has a more positive experience and attempts to communicate are more successful therefore reducing frustration and the need for behaviours that can challenge others.

 The service will carry out a detailed assessment and analysis of a child or young person’s behaviours.
 It will develop a positive behaviour support plan that everyone known to the young person, can implement in a consistent and effective way.